caeruleus1F/Minecraft_Stronghold_finder/README.md

 # Minecraft_Stronghold_finder
-takes user input of location data to determine the location of in-game strongholds.
+takes user input of location and angle data to determine the location of in-game strongholds after some trigonometry.